Financial statements for online casinos (with examples), part 1

 Like any other business, online casinos and sportsbooks need to track their performance.
 Which financial statements do they need, and what do those statements contain?
-Keep reading for a full introduction to the financial statements your betting or gaming business needs.
+Keep reading for a full introduction to accounting for the gaming industry and the financial statements your betting or gaming business needs.

-But at first glance, financial statements for online casinos look like the worst day of your least favorite math class — columns of numbers and a list of mystifying terms.
+At first glance, casino financial statements look like the worst day of your least favorite math class — columns of numbers and a list of mystifying terms.
 It’s easy to get overwhelmed; what’s the difference between cash flow and income, or depreciation and amortization?
 Do you recognize expenses when you receive the bill or when you actually pay them?

-This article will lay out the most common financial statements and what kind of information is recorded on each one.
+This article about accounting for the gaming industry will lay out the most common financial statements, what kind of information is recorded on each one, and three main methods of analyzing casino financial statements — vertical, horizontal, and ratio analysis.

 Which financial statements do online casinos need?

 There are 3 main types of financial statements.
-They each offer their own perspective on your business’ performance, and are often analyzed in tandem to yield in-depth analysis (which we’ll cover more in part 2).
-The three types of financial statement are:
+They each offer their own perspective on your business’ performance, and are often analyzed in tandem to yield in-depth analysis:

 1. Balance sheet